 Quickly skim through the information.
 Reading the headings of graphs and tables will give you a good idea about what is involved in the data.

 You don’t lose marks for incorrect answers, so it’s always worth guessing if you’re not entirely sure about the answer.

 If possible, use the process of elimination to narrow down your answer options before guessing.

-Reading newspaper and magazine articles will help you familiarise yourself with the style of passages in the BMAT.
+Reading newspaper and magazine articles will help you to familiarise yourself with the style of passages in the BMAT.
 You can use the articles to practise your skim-reading technique.
 You can also use them to practise critical thinking.
 While reading, ask yourself:

-You could also use A-Level critical thinking textbooks.
+You could also use A-level critical thinking textbooks.
 These textbooks have a range of exercises on reading passages critically.

-When you’re reading the passage underline the conclusion in the argument.
+When you’re reading the passage, underline the conclusion in the argument.
 This will act as a reminder when you’re trying to work out assumptions or reasoning errors.

 Some problem solving questions will involve spatial reasoning.
 Drawing diagrams will help you visualise the problem and make it easier to solve.
 Practise drawing diagrams during your preparation so you can draw them quickly in the exam.

 Some problems become much easier to solve when you turn them into an algebraic equation.
 Often simple algebra can be the key to solving a question.
 It’s important that you’re comfortable with algebra.
-Being able to convert information into algebraic equations, will usually be the first step to solving some of the questions.
+Being able to convert information into algebraic equations will usually be the first step to solving some of the questions.

-For example 'David is three times older than Jane.
+For example, 'David is three times older than Jane.
 Jane is 6 years younger than Alex' can be written as 'D=3J' and 'J=A-6'.